WalterMaroney/Cosmos.Cms/README.md

 # Hybrid Design

-Cosmos is a high performance [web content management system](https://en.wikipedia.org/wiki/Web_content_management_system) with a hybrid design that combines a [static](https://en.wikipedia.org/wiki/Static_web_page) with a [dynamic](https://en.wikipedia.org/wiki/Dynamic_web_page) website.
-The result is a _dynamic_ content management system that performes as well as a static website.
+Cosmos is a high performance [web content management system](https://en.wikipedia.org/wiki/Web_content_management_system) that combines a [static](https://en.wikipedia.org/wiki/Static_web_page) with a [dynamic](https://en.wikipedia.org/wiki/Dynamic_web_page) website.
+The two work in concert and are controlled by a third website called the "Editor."

-Content is managed by a third website called the "Editor."
-It maintains files on the static website and makes edits to web pages on the dynamic website.
+The editor maintains files on the static website and makes edits to web pages on the dynamic website.
 It also schedules when new content can appear and optionally manages integration with CDNs.
 Additionally it can synchronize content between Cosmos instances in real time.

 Performance-wise Cosmos CMS can match or slightly exceed that of a static website backed with either Amazon S3 or Azure Storage accounts.